albertvisser/scripts/readme.rst

     starts up the former's multi file version with arguments taken from a list (like Double Commander provides them)

+**albumsgui**

+    starts my interface to several media file databases

+**a-propos**

+    starts up my 'apropos' application.
+I had to rename it because there appeared to be a system tool by that name.
+No arguments.

+**comparer**

+    starts up my compare tool

+**cssedit**

+  starts up a standalone version of my css editor

+**diary**

+    symlink to ramble

+**doctree**

+    starts up my docs/notes organiser (QT version) from a standard location.
+No arguments.

+**dt_print**

+    starts up a program to print the contents of a doctree file **flarden**

+    points notetree to a collection of text snippets

 **hotkeys**

     starts my viewer for keyboard shortcuts in various applications.
 No arguments.

+**hotrefs**

+    points the same viewer at a collection of application command references

 **htmledit**

     starts up my tree-based html editor.
 Takes one optional argument: the filename.

+**lint-all**

+    apply pylint or flake8 checks to all my software projects (under construction)

+**lint-this**

+    apply pylint or flake8 checks to selected files or files in a selected directory

+**mdview**

+    Viewer for markdown formatted documents.
+Can be used with Double Commander or from within SciTE etc.

+**modcompare**

+    start doctree with a file for comparing modreader transcripts

+**modreader**

+    make text transcriptions of music module files

 **notetree**

     starts up Doctree's predecessor.
 No arguments.

+**nt2ext**

+    show and/or reorganize contents of NoteTree documents

 **probreg**